 If you’re a coffee aficionado, you’re going to be pretty happy on your layover at Salt Lake City Airport.

 Why?
 Well, for one, you have many options to suit your liking.
 That means more than just Starbucks (hey, no judging!)

 From Beans & Brews in Concourse A to Gourmandise: Euro Diner & Bakery in Concourse B, you’ve got (good) choices to make.

 Related: Looking for that coffee fix?
-Head to Central America for an epic multi-country road trip!
+Check out this epic 2-month Central America road trip itinerary!

 Should I leave the airport on my Salt Lake City layover?
 How long is enough?

 From the most impressive gigantic mountain views to a burgeoning to a bright city full of life, Salt Lake City is the hidden gem of the West.
 I’m convinced.